jonasry/raytrace/README.md

 - `resolution`: optional integer; if provided, the output image will be `resolution`×`resolution` pixels.
   If omitted, defaults to 200×160.

-The program writes its output to `left.tga` in the current directory.
+The program writes its output to `left.png` in the current directory.

 ## Cleaning
 To remove built artifacts, run: